UCF Knights women's basketball

 The UCF Knights women's basketball team represents the University of Central Florida located in Orlando, Florida in the National Collegiate Athletic Association (NCAA) Division I and the Big 12 Conference.
 The Knights play their home games at Addition Financial Arena located on the university's main campus.
-Sytia Messer was named head coach on April 3, 2022.

 The Knights have participated in the NCAA/AIAW Tournament eight times, five as a Division I team and three times as a Division II program.
-The Knights reached the Elite Eight in 1982, and won the 1980 AIAW Division-II Florida State Championship, before losing their first game in the national tournament.
+The team reached the Elite Eight in 1982, and won the 1980 AIAW Division-II Florida State Championship, before losing their first game in the national tournament.